 Supplier management is implemented in accordance with the Group's internal policy which governs the engagement of suppliers.
 Suppliers are subject to screening and evaluation procedures before selection.
-Onsite audit and inspection is conducted to ensure suppliers' capability in quality assurance, safety and environmental management.
-The outsourced electronic products production workshop located in Dongguan is the main subcontractor for the Group's business in electronic products.
+Onsite audit and inspection are conducted to ensure suppliers' capability in quality assurance, safety and environmental management.
 The Group assigns personnel to go on-site to supervise the production and delivery, thus ensuring quality products and services for the Group's customers.